Menziess/pbi-tester/README.md

    ```bash
    make deploy-client
    ```
-1. Make sure the right report definition is set, and the token has been refreshed.
+1. Make sure the right report definition is set, and the token has been refreshed
-1. You may want to rename or delete any existing log file, as the metrics will simply be appended to any log file that already exists.
+1. You may want to rename or delete any existing log file, as the metrics will simply be appended to any log file that already exists

 ## Improvements